drewbolles/website/content/blog/google-analytics-and-lighthouse-how-to-keep-your-100.md

 ---
 title: "Google Analytics and Lighthouse: How to keep your 100"
-description: In this post I show you keep your 100% performance score in Lighthouse while integrating the Google Analytics library.
+description: In this post I show you how to keep your 100% performance score in Lighthouse while integrating the Google Analytics library.
 date: 2020-12-23T19:34:55.318Z
 comments: true